pjordann/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 %exfil;
 ```

->On the stock check XML post request insert the payload between definition and first element.
+>On the stock check XML POST request insert the payload between definition and first element.
+The malicious dtd is then imported.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>